imoir/vlbox_player_libvlc/README.md

   - sudo PiShrink/pishrink.sh -z vlbox_dev_240821.img
 - the resulting file can be imaged to a microSD card and run on an rpi5
   - the imaging can be done with either win32diskimager (recommended) or the Raspberry Pi imager

+## Logs
+Log files for the manager are found in the directory /var/log/vlbox.
+There will be a files per day with files being deleted after 20 days.??

+The player logs are integrated into the syslog system.

+To view the manager logs in an ssh session, use the ```less``` command.
+To view the logs from September 25 2024, use the following command
+- less /var/log/vlbox/manager-2024-09-25.log

+Initially, the oldest logs are shown first.
+Press the letter 'G' (capital g) to move to the latest logs.
+From there press, the 'b' key to go back in the log, the space bar to go forward.
+Press 'q' to quit.

+To view the player logs enter the ```journalctl``` command at the ssh command line.
+The player logs will be mixed in with the other syslog logs.

+To move around the syslog, use the same keys used above when looking at manager logs.

+To view logs in real time, use the following commands:
+- tail -f /var/log/vlbox/manager-2024-09-25.log
+- journalctl -f

 ## Orange Pi 5 (opi5)